 Resources

-Since founding, we have worked with local Community Partners to compile a network of St. Louis resources.
-We prioritize resources that are queer/LGBTQIA-affirming, such as those that have been vetted by the Metro Trans Umbrella Group, Trans Education Service, TransParent, or PROMO, or those that have been recommended to us by community members.
+Since founding, we have worked with local Community Partners to compile and connect with a network of St. Louis resources.
+We prioritize resources that are queer / LGBTQIA-affirming, such as those that have been vetted by the Metro Trans Umbrella Group, Trans Education Service, TransParent, or PROMO, or those that have been recommended to us by community members.

 SQSHBook Resource Guide

 Looking for a quick resource fact sheet instead of a full resource database?
-We’ve compiled a quick reference for some of our team’s most commonly referrals.
-The SQSHBook Team hopes to develop functionality in the future that allows us to generate actual data on the most commonly searched resource entries.
-In the meantime, this list is an anecdotal approximation of what resources we’ve most used on our Warmline.
+We’ve compiled a quick reference for some of our team’s most common referrals.
+Our SQSHBook Team hopes to develop functionality in the future that allows us to provide data on our most commonly searched resource entries.
+In the meantime, this list is an anecdotal approximation of what resources we have most used on our Peer Support Helpline.

 It isn’t comprehensive!
-But it’s a good starting point for folks who want to have a few resources ready to go without having to consult any resource platforms.
+But it is a good starting point for folks who want to have a short list of resources ready without having to consult any resource platforms.
 The SQSHBook pages for each of the categories are linked for further reference.

 Crisis Resources

-SQSH’s Warmline is meant to provide short-term, one-time peer counseling.
-If you are experiencing a medical or mental health emergency, try reaching out to someone you trust, one of the below crisis resources, or 911 / 988 as a last resort.
-We still welcome you to call our Warmline after you’ve reached a place of physical and psychological safety.
+SQSH’s Peer Support Helpline is meant to provide short-term, one-time peer counseling.
+If you are experiencing a medical or mental health emergency, try reaching out to someone you trust, one of the below crisis resources, or 911 / 988.
+We still welcome you to call our Helpline after you have reached a place of physical and psychological safety.

 Anti-Carceral Crisis Resources